 • Do you think we can create a new Google in Australia?

-Of course we could!
+Of course, we could!
 The thing is though we don't want to create another Google we want to create the next big thing.
-Before Google everyone was asking “do you think there will be another Microsoft?”
+Before Google everyone was asking “Do you think there will be another Microsoft?”
 Google is not another Microsoft just as the next big thing will not be another Google.
 It will be something else, maybe it will be Podmo ;)

 • What Government resources have you used to help your business?
 And have they made an impact?